sverweij/dependency-cruiser/doc/rules-reference.md

 #### Using an array of regular expressions

-When your regular expressions grow bigger, you might want to express them as an array of regular expressions instead of just one regular expression to improve legibility.
+When your regular expressions grow bigger, you might want to express them as an array of regular expressions instead of one regular expression to improve legibility.

 <details>